St Botolph's Church, Ruxley: History

-Today the church is a Grade II listed building and a scheduled ancient monument on the grounds of Ruxley Manor Garden Centre, and is owned by the Evans family.
+Today the church is a Grade II listed building and a scheduled monument on the grounds of Ruxley Manor Garden Centre, and is owned by the Evans family.
 Although many features are still intact, including the majority of the roof, the church is in disrepair, and appears as "remains of church" on Ordnance Survey maps.
 English Heritage have agreed to pay a grant of £35,000 of the estimated £62,000 needed for structural work on the building to help preserve it.